Creating a Viking Ocean Cruise Packing List involves knowing what to bring as well as what not to bring.

 TIP: Water-resistant footwear will keep your feet dry in inclement weather.

 Shore excursion wear for men:

 Men can wear collared or uncollared shirts during the day.
 To my eye, however, a collared shirt (even a colored polo) always looks neater.
 For a 7- or 10-day journey, three or four shirts of different colors should do the trick.

 A lightweight sweater or sweatshirt is useful for chilly mornings or evenings (even on the ship).
-If the weather gets exceptionally cold, he can layer the sweatshirt or sweater under his jacket.
+He can layer the sweatshirt or sweater under his jacket if the weather gets exceptionally cold.